-Prerequisites: PSYC 2260
+Prerequisite: PSYC 2217 or PSYC 2260

 A study of the neural bases of mental function.
 The neural mechanisms of complex cognitive processes such as object recognition, spatial processing, attention, language, memory, executive functions and emotion will be reviewed from the human clinical perspective.